 Public Appreciation Meter: Getting better, but still not enough.

 Why They’re Underpaid: The job of a soldier is, without a doubt, the most underpaid job in the world.
 In addition to being charged with putting their lives on the line on a daily basis in order to protect us and our way of life, the soldier’s job description also entails many of the difficult jobs previously mentioned.
 On top of that, they often have to do their jobs with minimal sleep, rations, and almost impossible living conditions.
-The freshest US recruits have to do all that for a base salary of just over $16,000 per year.
+The freshest US recruits have to do all that for a base salary of just over $16,000 per year — and after their military taxes are deducted it’s even less.
 We should all keep that in mind the next time we think we’re underpaid for what we do.

 So there you have it: the 10 most underpaid jobs.
-If you’re interested, you might also want to check out my list of the 10 most overpaid jobs - I’m sure that’s going to ruffle a few feathers out there. ;-)
+If you’re interested, you might also want to check out my list of the 10 most overpaid jobs — I’m sure that’ll ruffle a few feathers out there.

 I can totally relate to job number 5, Septic Tank Servicer.